brainpy/BrainPy/README.md

 `BrainPy` is designed to effectively satisfy your basic requirements:

 - **Pythonic**: BrainPy is based on Python language and has a Pythonic coding style.
-- **Flexible and transparent**: BrainPy endows the users with the fully data/logic flow control.
+- **Flexible and transparent**: BrainPy endows the users with full data/logic flow control.
 Users can code any logic they want with BrainPy.
-- **Extensible**: BrainPy allow users to extend new functionality just based on Python cods.
-Almost every part of BrainPy system can be extended to be customized.
+- **Extensible**: BrainPy allows users to extend new functionality just based on Python code.
+Almost every part of the BrainPy system can be extended to be customized.
-- **Efficient**: All codes in BrainPy can be just-in-time compiled (based on [JAX](https://github.com/google/jax)) to run on CPU, GPU or TPU devices, thus guaranteeing its running efficiency.
+- **Efficient**: All codes in BrainPy can be just-in-time compiled (based on [JAX](https://github.com/google/jax)) to run on CPU, GPU, or TPU devices, thus guaranteeing its running efficiency.